Khaledayman9/World-Cup-22/README.md

 - The player has to score a goal before 22 seconds (approx.) which is the timer.
 - The player wins if he scores a goal before the timer runs out, otherwise the referee whistles indicating end of time and he loses.
 - The scoreboard gets updated only if the player scores a goal before the timer runs out.
+- A text is displayed to indicate whether the player wins or loses.

 # Movement

 - The player can move with keys (1,2,3,4).